semaphoreci/docs/docs/faq/faq.md

 <details>
   <summary>Click for details</summary>
     <p>
-You can divide a command in several lines by writing the line in the folded style <code>></code> and by stripping the line break in the yaml file
+You can divide a command into several lines by writing them in the folded style <code>></code> and by stripping the line break in the yaml file
 <code>-</code>.
-To do this, we can start the command with line containing only
+To do this, we can start the command with a line containing only
-<code>>-</code> and write the command in more lines below it:
+<code>>-</code> and write the command in multiple lines below it:
 ```bash
 commands:
   - >-